 2) Racing Wheels

-Wow - is there a lot of choice when it comes to racing wheels, and boy is that a good thing!
-We're spoiled for choice these days, so to try and filer through the options we'll broadly categorise all wheels into 4 different types:
+Wow - is there a huge amount of choice when it comes to racing wheels, and boy is that a good thing!
+We're spoiled for choice these days, so to try and filter through the options we'll broadly categorise all wheels into 4 different types:

 1) Wheels with NO Force Feedback 😡